nomad3k/samples/readme.md

 ## native-javascript

 This is a sample project that downloads two CSV files and displays the results in the form of a ticker.
 The criteria was to use native javascript with some animations.

+## sudoku-nodejs

+This is a simple Sudoku solver I wrote in about 30 minutes using nodejs, as an attempt to build a simple heuristic algorithm in node.